cdp-trial-patterns/opendatalakehouse/03_visualize.md

     ![Datasets header link](images/CDV_Datasets_header_link.png)

-2. Click on the `dataset` we created in Lab 1 and then click the `New Dashboard` icon.
+2. Click on the `Dataset` we created in Lab 1 and then click the `New Dashboard` icon.

     ![Screen_Shot_2022-09-01_at_1-28-26_PM.png](images/Screen_Shot_2022-09-01_at_1-28-26_PM.png)

-We will now create 3 reports & charts in this dashboard, as follows
+We will now create 3 visuals in this dashboard, as follows

 - Total arrival delays by Carrier
 - Cities with the most number of delayed flights \(Top 10\)